PROCEEDINGS OF THE ROYAL SOCIETY OF QUEENSLAND

 A printed index of selected articles between Vol. 78 (1966) and Vol. 117 (2011) plus special publications between 1980 and 2002 is also available.

 Trove (the National Library of Australia master catalogue search engine) offers a keyword search, catalogue records for numerous linked libraries and links to some digital files.
+(Incidentally, Trove’s historical web archive Pandora captures the entire website of the Royal Society of Queensland in June every year).

 The Biodiversity Heritage Library in the U.S.A. has posted the papers from the Proceedings, from 1885 to 1926, and onwards to 1955, online.